-The Dave Clark Five and Beyond – Glad All Over, A Celebration of the 50th Anniversary of The British Invasion of America, airs on THIRTEEN’s Great Performances Tuesday, April 8, 2014 at 8 p.m. and Friday, April 11 at 10 p.m. on PBS
+The Dave Clark Five and Beyond – Glad All Over A Celebration of the British Invasion of America Returns to THIRTEEN’s Great Performances Friday, March 25 at 10 p.m. on PBS

 Star-studded documentary features rare footage not seen in decades